TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Stratosphere.md

 <br />

 Perfect!
-We have database credentials, so we can try to enumerate the Mysql database.
+We have `database credentials`, so we can try to enumerate the `MySql` database.

 As we can see, there are two databases: